Anil1111/Academic-Projects-Tutorials/JS/notes-web-services.md

 Once the TCP connection is established, the client sends a HTTP GET request to the server to retrieve the webpage it should display.
 After the server has sent the response, it closes the TCP connection.
 If you open the website in your browser again, or if your browser automatically requests something from the server, a new connection is opened which follows the same process described above.
 GET requests are one kind of HTTP method a client can call.

 ## REST:
 REST, or `REpresentational State Transfer`, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.REST-compliant systems, often called `RESTful systems`, are characterized by how they are stateless and separate the concerns of client and server.
+`JSON` is the most popular data exchange format.
+`HTTP` is the only transport.

 ### SEPARATION OF CLIENT AND SERVER
 n the REST architectural style, the implementation of the client and the implementation of the server can be done independently without each knowing about the other.
 This means that the code on the client side can be changed at any time without affecting the operation of the server, and the code on the server side can be changed without affecting the operation of the client.